 In short, the procedural rules that govern workplace retaliation claims can be complex, and failure to follow those rules (or the relatively short timelines for filing a claim) can prevent your claim from being heard at all.
 If you find yourself the target of retaliation, you need the assistance of an experienced New Jersey retaliation lawyer.

 Zatuchni & Associates has successfully represented scores of employees in retaliation claims, often brought in conjunction with discrimination claims under New Jersey or federal law.
-Contact us now for a free consultation.
+Contact our retaliation lawyers now for a free consultation.